attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_speech/README.md

 What do I need to start?
 ---

-1. Include att-api-client.js.
-Include att-api-client.js as a dependency by including it in your HTML:
+1. Include att-api-client.js as a dependency by adding the following code in your HTML:

         <script type="text/javascript" src="att-api-client.js"></script>